wesleycamargo/azure-docs.pt-br/articles/vpn-gateway/vpn-gateway-forced-tunneling-rm.md

 [!INCLUDE [vpn-gateway-table-forced-tunneling](../../includes/vpn-gateway-table-forcedtunnel-include.md)]

-## Sobre túnel forçado
+## <a name="about-forced-tunneling"></a>Sobre túnel forçado
 O diagrama a seguir ilustra o funcionamento do túnel forçado.

 ![Túnel forçado](./media/vpn-gateway-forced-tunneling-rm/forced-tunnel.png)